Willster419/RelhaxModpack/README.md

   This is because I had to purchase a private file hosting server for the modpack.
 It's a low end service, and has a speed limitation of about .5 MB/s.
 There's not much I can do about it, because it is a cheap server and I didn't want to invest a large amount of money into a free/donate supported project.
 Thank you for understanding this.

 #### (1)Performance measurements:
+Hard drive used is a Toshiba 5400 RPM 2.5 inch laptop hard drive, 8MB cache
 ##### Time from program execution to mod selection on a hard drive:

   OMC: 48 seconds